 If you want a fully-featured alternative to Gmail with more security and privacy, then Mailfence may be the perfect fit.
 Now let’s examine the details.

-- Messages are end-to-end encrypted and stored on Belgian servers
+- Offers end-to-end encryption and digital signatures; Data is stored on Belgian servers

 - Includes Messages, Documents, Calendar, Contacts, and Groups

 - Can synchronize with other email clients